ryandoyle5401/Budgetr/Project Requirements.md

 <strong>Impact if it occurs:</strong>
 high
 <strong>Evidence:</strong>
 In terms of the likelihood of this occurring, we believe this would be ranked as low.
-We say this because, for example, if there is a button on the screen (frontend), within the code there should also be an action listener, so when the user presses the button, code within the action listener should execute (backend).
-Regarding the impact on the app if this issue were to occur, it would be detrimental because any interactions the user has with the frontend wouldn’t be communicated to the backend.
-This means any input the user enters doesn’t produce any output, which defeats the purpose of the app.
+We say this because all frontend components should have corresponding backend code that triggers when the action listener detects an action.
+Regarding the impact on the app if this issue were to occur, it would be detrimental because any interactions the user has with the frontend wouldn’t be communicated to the backend, meaning the user's input doesn't produce output.
 <strong>Steps to reduce likelihood/impact and improve estimates:</strong>
-To reduce the likelihood of this issue occurring, we will make sure that every frontend component the user interacts with, like textboxes and buttons, will have action listeners attached to them that run the appropriate code when it detects an action.
+To reduce the likelihood of this issue, we will make sure that all components the user interacts with, like textboxes and buttons, will have action listeners attached to them that run the appropriate code when it detects an action.
 In order to improve our estimates, we will test out all frontend components with some dummy backend code to make sure the frontend component calls the dummy backend code when activated.
 <strong>Plan for detecting problem:</strong>
 Simply running the app, interacting with the app, and analyzing the output should be sufficient enough to determine if the frontend is successfully communicating with the backend of the app.
 <strong>Mitigation Plan:</strong>
-To help mitigate this, we plan on making sure every part of the frontend of the app that the user can interact with has corresponding code to execute when the user does interact with that component.
-We will test this out to make sure that the code that’s supposed to run runs, even if it may produce an error, as long as it runs, everything should be fine.
+To help mitigate this, we plan on implementing backend code that will execute for all frontend components.
+We will test this out to make sure that the code that’s supposed to run runs to ensure the frontend is communicating with the backend.

 #### Saving/Accessing different user's settings and info:
 <strong>Likelihood of occurring:</strong>